• leprechaun •

 Part of Speech: Noun

-Meaning: A mythical Irish elfin, one of the mischievous Little People of Irish folklore with a purse, the contents of which are given to anyone who catches one.
+Meaning: A mythical Irish elfin, one of the mischievous Little People of Irish folklore with a purse, the contents of which are given to anyone who catches him.

 Word History: Nothing seems more Irish than the Gaelic word leprechaun, but lurking inside this word is a Latin borrowing that attests to the Catholic Church's influence on the language.
 The Irish Gaelic luprachán goes back to Old Irish luchorpán.
 This word is luchorp from lú- "small" + corp "body"—from Latin corpus "body" + -án, a diminutive suffix.
 The Gaelic lú "small" is a radically reduced form of PIE legwh- "light, having little weight", of which English light is a historical paronym.
 In Latin it emerged as levis "light" (as in levity) and in Russian lëgkiy "light".
 With a Fickle N, it also emerged in English as lungs, which are still called lights in some regions when applied to farm animals.
 Why is that, you ask?
 It's because they floated to the surface of the water in the tub where the innards were being washed when a hog was slaughtered and cleaned in times gone by.